hgokduman/WASpy/README.md

 ### Installation ###

 * Make sure you've got your cellular number registered with WhatsApp.
 You may use [yowsup](https://github.com/tgalal/yowsup) to do so and to get get the necessary ident and password.
+You also may use http://coderus.openrepos.net/whitesoft/whatsapp_sms to receive the confirmation code.
 * Create the database tables using the DDL in database.sql (please replace %db_prefix% with prefix you want to use).
 * Edit config.inc.php.dist and save as config.inc.php
 * Go into the cli folder and start using ./startAll.sh